mpicard/mpicard.github.io/_posts/2018-07-07-angular-remote-lazy-loading.md

 Now start the `core` dev server using `yarn start` and go to http://localhost:4200.
 When we inspect the network tab we'll see an initial main.js load, then a BUNDLE.umd.min.js request and your entry component should appear on the page!
 Neat!

+If you're looking for a complete example repo with lazy loaded modules and a lazy loaded non-routing module (eg. a navbar) [click here!](http://all-loops-considered.org/2018/07/07/angular-remote-lazy-loading/platform).

 Thanks for reading!